plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 ```

 Contains most of the symbols, only exceptions are those that are
-already on the default US base layer e.g. punctuation and forward
+already on the default US base layer, colon, punctuation, comma and
-slash.
+forward slash.

 ## Notable features on this layer